This is the multi-page printable view of this section. Click here to print.

 Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
 It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming language and analytics tools.

-parquet-format
+parquet-format (Specification)

 parquet-java